brunohcastro/ruby-base/README.md

 # Moves the target folder contents to the root folder and deletes the target folder
 # it also renames this file to INSTRUCTIONS.md
 $ dbin/mvroot <target>

+# Appends a RUN command to the base image, useful to install new packages
+$ dbin/chimg <command>
 ```

 ### Aliases